Orange County Workplace Injury Attorney

 What Are Workers’ Comp Injuries?

-Workers’ comp will pay to cover medical expenses and lost wages, regardless of who was at fault for a workplace accident.
-Even if the employee bears some of the responsibility for the accident, the idea is that he or she wouldn’t have been present at all if not employed for that purpose.
+Workers’ compensation covers medical expenses and lost wages, regardless of who was at fault for the workplace accident.
+Even if the employee is partially responsible for the incident, the principle is that they wouldn’t have been there if not for their employment.

 Many workers’ comp injuries are very straightforward.
 For example, you may have been: